pdmosses/metaborg.github.io/docs/references/statix/modules.md

 `$ModuleName` in an `imports` section, a module with exactly the same name must exist.

 Imports of sorts, constructors and predicates are transitive, while imports of labels and relations are non-transitive.
+Furthermore, overloading by type, shadowing of top-level definitions, and duplicate imports of specification entities are not allowed.

 ## Signatures